-Guidance for Outcomes 9-12 is structured as follows:
+→ Guidance for Outcome s 9-12 is structured as follows: Outcome statement Restates the Outcome, directly from the Code.
 Overview Outlines the intent of the Outcome.

-Identifies all processes within the Outcome, and key clauses.

-Examples and considerations provided are how the Outcome may look like in practice, for some providers.
+Processes and Identifies all processes within the Outcome, and key clauses. key clauses Examples and considerations provided are how the Outcome may look like in practice, for some providers.
 Includes a list of optional resources optional resources to use, which providers may find helpful.
 These have been taken from across a wide range of sources.

-This list is not exhaustive, and providers may find their own resources
+Providers are not required to use them.
+This list is not exhaustive, and providers may find their own resources better suited to their needs.